k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

   - The **Filter out Reserved Entities** radio buttons are disabled in tasks when:

-    - Either the **Replace IDs for the copied entities** or the **Generate clones for an entity** checkbox is checked in the Target component, i.e., the task create new replicas of the copied entities.
+    - Either the **Replace IDs for the copied entities** or the **Generate clones for an entity** checkbox is checked in the Target component, i.e., the task creates new replicas of the copied entities.

     - Creating an [AI-based Training task](19_task_synthetic_data_generation.md#how-to-create-an-ai-training-task), i.e., the **Destination of test data** in the Target component is set to **AI training**.

+    - The task's selection method is **Predefined entity list**.